johannesboyne/gofakes3/README.md

 ## How to use it?

 Do not use it at the moment ;-) I'll have to tune and refactor it a bit before.
+Please feel free to check it out and to provide usefull feedback (using github issues)!

-But, you'll have to do the following:
+For seting it up locally, you'll have to do the following:

 - change `/etc/hosts`: `127.0.0.1 <bucket-name>.localhost`
 - start the gofakes3 service